in28minutes/learning-paths-cloud-and-devops/devops/learning-docker.md

 ► Course - Master DevOps  - https://links.in28minutes.com/DevOps-SBT

 ▬▬▬▬▬▬ Chapters ▬▬▬▬▬▬
+00:00:00 Introduction
+00:00:33 Why do we need Docker?
+00:02:42 Where can we use Docker?
+00:04:24 Who should learn Docker?
+00:07:20 How has Docker impacted the Software Industry?
+00:10:16 How can you start learning Docker?
+00:16:27 What is Docker Hub?
+00:20:15 Importance of understanding Networking 00:25:27 Conclusion

 ```

 ### Social Media Post

 ```
 Why is Docker important for DevOps?